What has BHESCo been doing to accelerate the clean energy transition in Sussex communities?

 As a not-for profit sector, community energy can deliver heat and energy prices on behalf of project consumers at a considerably lower cost than would be acceptable for profit-making private corporations.

-Compare this to one of the ‘Big Six’ energy companies charges its customers 19.68p/kWh (as of 21 July 2021).
-According to its Interim Financial Results for the 6 months up to 30th September 2020, they made a 35% profit on their operations, allowing for a significant dividend to their shareholders.
+According to its Interim Financial Results for the 6 months up to 30th September 2023, they made a 35% profit on their operations, allowing for a significant dividend to their shareholders.

 This demonstrates that, even when their customers are experiencing the worst pandemic in 100 years, private energy suppliers focus their attention on delivering returns to their shareholders instead of supporting their customers by providing access to clean, affordable energy.